dilan-dio4/Keagate/README.md

 | `MONGO_CONNECTION_STRING` | Connection string for mongodb instance, which is installed automatically with docker | No | mongodb://localhost:27017 |
 | `MONGO_SNOW_DB` | Mongo database to use for storing/managing payments | No | snow |
 | `TESTNETS` | **For development only**.
 Turn on testnets for given currencies | No | false |

+# Development

+Development experience and extensibility are a high priority for this package.

+1. Git clone this package.
+2. `cd Snow && npm i`
+3. Add a mongoDB connection to the `MONGO_CONNECTION_STRING` .env parameters.
+For development, the [Mongo Atlas free tier](https://www.mongodb.com/cloud/atlas/signup) works great.
+4. `npm run dev` to start the invoice client and backend.
+    * Any changes in `packages/invoice-client/src` will be automatically reflected on refresh.
+    * Any changes to the source of `packages/backend/src` will be reflected automatically via `ts-node-dev`.

+### Adding a currency

+There's four steps in adding a currency to this package.

+1. Add the ticker, along with some metadata, to the currencies type in [packages/common/src/currencies.ts](packages/common/src/currencies.ts).
+2. Create the admin wallet.
+This is where payments are finally sent to and presumably the real wallet of the client.
+Note that the admin wallet can also be used to programmatically send transactions as well.
+    * Start by taking a look at [Solana's admin wallet](packages/backend/src/adminWallets/Solana/index.ts) and note that you only need to implement two functions: `getBalance` and `sendTransaction`.
+The class that admin wallets inherit from, [GenericAdminWallet](packages/backend/src/adminWallets/GenericAdminWallet.ts), handles the rest.
+3. Create the transactional wallet.
+This class can be thought of a payment, since a new one is created for every payment, along with a new Public Key and Private Key.
+Transactional wallets, and their associated payment data, are stored in Mongo.
+    1. Start by taking a look at [Solana's transactional wallet](packages/backend/src/transactionalWallets/Solana/index.ts) and note that you only need to implement three functions: `fromNew`, `getBalance` and `_cashOut`.
+The class that transactional wallets inherit from, [GenericTransactionalWallet](packages/backend/src/transactionalWallets/GenericTransactionalWallet.ts), handles the rest.
+4. Add both the transactional and admin wallet classes to [packages/backend/src/currenciesToWallets.ts](packages/backend/src/currenciesToWallets.ts) so it can be referred to by ticker across the project

+### Adding an API route

+### Customizing the invoice interface

+The invoice client is a statically built React package (via Vite).
+This static build is served in `backend`.
+This functionality can be seen [here](packages/backend/src/routes/invoiceClient.ts).

+Editing the react package will automatically build to `dist`, so just refresh the page to see the changes.

+The source code in invoice client is pretty straight-forward, so anyone familiar with React (& TailwindCSS) should have an easy time making their desired alterations.